Alaska Court Records

 - All divorces must be final for divorced applicants before getting a new marriage license.

-Alaska has no blood test or physical examination requirement.
+Alaska has no blood test or physical examination requirement for marriages.
 There is also no residency requirement to comply with.

 Alaska marriage records are available in phases.
 The first phase is the first 50 years after the wedding, during which access to marriage records is limited to the spouses, their legal representatives, and witnesses.
-After 50 years, marriage records in Alaska become public records accessible to all.
-The legal requirements include:
+After 50 years, marriage records in Alaska become public, accessible to all.
+The legal requirements for accessing these records are as follows:

 - Determining your eligibility to access the records.
 This applies to records less than 50 years old that have limited access.